Superhuman Mail MCP Server

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-4. Terminal will ask for your Mac login password.
-When you type it, nothing will appear on screen — no dots, no asterisks, nothing.
-This is completely normal!
+2. Terminal will ask for your Mac login password.
+When you type it, nothing will appear on screen.
+This is completely normal.
 Just type your password carefully and hit Enter.

-5. Install may take a few minutes.
-Make sure to pay attention to Homebrew's instructions for next steps.
-You'll likely need to run three individual commands in your terminal to add Homebrew to your PATH — two start with echo and one starts with eval.
+3. Installation may take a few minutes.
+Pay attention to Homebrew's instructions for next steps.
+You'll likely need to run three individual commands in your terminal to add Homebrew to your PATH.

-6. Wait until you see the regular prompt again (ending with % or $).
+4. Wait until you see the regular prompt again, ending with % or $.
 Then install Node.js by pasting the following command:

 brew install node

-8. Verify everything installed correcting by pasting the following command:
+2. Verify everything is installed correctly by pasting the following command:

 npx --version

-10. If you see a version number (like 10.8.2), you're good to move on.
+2. If you see a version number like 10.8.2, you're good to move on.
 If it says command not found, try closing and reopening Terminal, then run npx --version again.

-I’m getting a “File is not defined” or “Unsupported engine” error when connecting the MCP Server on Claude Desktop.
+I'm getting a "File is not defined," "Cannot find module 'node:path,'" or "Unsupported engine" error when connecting the MCP Server on Claude Desktop.
 How do I fix it?

 Step 1: Find your Node 20 path